-Electronic retrieval devices are defined as laptop and tablet computers, netbook computers, other portable electronic retrieval devices and secondary devices such as flash drives and external hard drives.
+Electronic retrieval devices are defined as laptop and tablet computers, netbook computers, and other portable electronic retrieval devices.
+The use of electronic retrieval devices by competitors in UIL Cross-Examination Debate and Lincoln Douglas Debate rounds is permissible under the conditions specified below.